 Our services promote the development of healthier and more equitable workplace relationships in order to create a sense of belonging and psychological safety within teams.

-- Model More Just International Contracting Practices
+- Modeling More Just International Contracting Practices

 We provide fair compensation to Global Innovators from areas with limited access to global markets.
-In addition, we donate 5% of our revenue directly to nonprofits that amplify the positive impact these folks have in their local communities.
+In addition, we donate 5% of our revenue every year directly to nonprofits that amplify the positive impact these folks have in their local communities.